 - Integrates with project management apps like Trello, Jira, etc.

-- Pay employees directly via Payoneer, Transferwise, etc.
+- Pay employees directly via integrations with Payoneer, Transferwise, etc.

 - Strict privacy and data protection policies.

 Time Doctor offers a 14-day free trial (no credit card required).
-The basic plan starts as low as $8/user per month.
+The basic plan starts as low as $7/user per month.

 2. Asana for Project Management

-Asana is a cloud-based project management tool that helps teams with task management and organization.
+Asana is a cloud-based project management tool and team collaboration software that helps teams with task management and organization.

 - Provides real-time status updates of projects.

-- Schedule and prioritize tasks for meeting deadlines.
+- Schedule and prioritize tasks for better workflow.